Creating a test

-Each question has its own timer.
-You can also identify the type of question and its difficulty thanks to the icons beside the timer.
+Each block has its own timer and points.
+Beside the timer and points, you can identify the type of question it is and its difficulty using the icons:

 Multiple Choice Question (MCQ)